 Messy Boho Layers For Long Hair With Bangs

 Get some boho layers with bangs for long hair to enjoy versatility and stylish results!
 Even as the fringe grows out, the cut is still boho and cute.
 Hair can be pulled off all the way down with messy waves or wear it up in a pony with some of the framings pulled out.
-With the right styling product, the volume is super easy to achieve.
+With the right styling product, volume is super easy to achieve.

 Long Hair With Straight Bangs